Quick facts about this industry

 - People are generally older than those in other industries.

-- Teaching in South Australian schools requires registration with the Teachers Registration Board.
+- Teaching in South Australian schools requires registration with the Teachers Registration Board of South Australia.

 - You need to be able to communicate simply and clearly, be patient when dealing with students of differing abilities and be prepared to work outside school or core teaching hours.